In any culture, mythology makes for beautiful art.

 It can only serve to deepen your level of appreciation.

-Not everyone spends a lot of time thinking about death, but every culture has theories about it.
+Not everyone spends a lot of time thinking about the end of life, but every culture has theories about it.

-To the ancient Egyptians, death was equally as important as life.
+To the ancient Egyptians, the loss of life was equally as important as life.

 This is because of the importance Egyptians saw in living an ordered and balanced life, and practicing honor and truth in your every day.

 He was originally thought to be the ruler of the underworld, but in later mythologies was demoted in favor of Osiris.

 Anubis then took over the administrative duties of the underworld as Osiris’s assistant.

 As someone who knew the afterlife very well, he could guide the process in the right direction.